 And she was in the deep predicament.
-If she chose no to go, it’d give the impression she was too much of a coward, nevertheless if she ought to go by herself, it’d look as if she were still pining for him and not to mention how pathetic she’d look like.
+If she chose no to go, it would give the impression she was too much of a coward, nevertheless if she ought to go by herself, it would look as if she were still pining for him and not to mention how pathetic she would look like.

-She’d loved Jason for so long.
-He’d been her high school sweetheart and had the same friends.
+She had loved Jason for so long.
+He had been her high school sweetheart.

 Their chain of friendships had consisted of Chloe, Chloe’s cousin Victor and Victor’s roommate, Seth.
 Jason and Rainie had been as the only couple amongst them.
 The friendships had been added when Nathan had started to date Chloe and become part of the circle.
-And Nathan hadn’t come alone.
-He’d tagged along another string of friends.
+And Nathan had not come alone.
+He had tagged along another string of friends.
 Paige as Nathan’s sister in which finally had claimed the ever-playboy Seth, Whitney as a cousin of Draven and then Draven Knight himself.

-Soon they’d made strange friendships with Chloe, Rainie, Victor and Seth who were from the hardworking class people, whilst Nathan, Paige, Whitney and Draven were from elite class.
-Of course it hadn’t been easy though, after awhile then, all of them had managed to blend and respected each other differences.
+Soon they had made strange friendships with Chloe, Rainie, Victor and Seth who were from the hardworking class people, whilst Nathan, Paige, Whitney and Draven were from elite class.
+Of course it had not been easy though, after awhile then, all of them had managed to blend and respected each other differences.

 But with Draven, Rainie had never crossed words with each other.
 Definitely she knew the reason why and so he did.
-It’d started the day she’d met him for the first time and though she’d been a fool, she hadn’t known that Draven still held the grunge against her.
+It had started the day she had met him for the first time and though she had been a fool, she had not known that he still held the grunge against her.

-Genuinely, she hadn’t really cared as she’d never bothered to seek any attention to that man.
+Genuinely, she had not really cared, as she had never bothered to seek any attention to that man.

 That was why now, when Chloe had suggested bringing Draven, Nathan’s wealthy entrepreneurial best friend to go with her.
-She’d rejected the idea.
-No matter how fit the criteria were.
+She had rejected the idea.
+No matter how fit the criteria was.

-Six-foot-three inch tall, dark and broodingly handsome, Draven was the ideal man to allay any doubts anyone might’ve thought that she still had any lingering feeling towards Jason.
+Six-foot-three inch tall, dark and broodingly handsome, Draven was the ideal man to allay any doubts anyone might have thought that she still had any lingering feeling towards Jason.

-“Why you’d rather hire an escort instead of asking help from Draven?”
+“Why you’d rather hire an escort instead of asking help from him?”
 Chloe asked, waking her up from her reverie.